Biochar from Waste Pyrolysis: Soil Amendment and Carbon Sequestration

 In a typical waste pyrolysis process, organic feedstock breaks down into three fractions: syngas, bio-oil, and solid char.
 The syngas and bio-oil provide the energy output — powering turbines, generating heat, or feeding fuel synthesis pathways.
 The biochar is what remains after volatile compounds have been driven off.
 You don't choose between energy and biochar.
 You get both.

+But where do you set the dial?
 The engineering question is optimizing the split.
 Higher pyrolysis temperatures (above 700°C) maximize gas yield but reduce char mass and alter its properties.
 Lower temperatures (400–500°C) produce more char but less gas.
-Most operators find the sweet spot between 550–650°C, where energy recovery is strong and biochar quality meets certification standards.
+Most operators find the sweet spot between 550–650°C [RWE process data — optimal range shifts with feedstock type and target biochar application], where energy recovery is strong and biochar quality meets certification standards.

-A facility processing mixed municipal organic waste at this range recovers roughly 1.1 MWh of thermal energy per ton while simultaneously producing 150–200 kg of certified biochar.
-That biochar sells for $400–800 per ton depending on grade and application.
-Calling this a sacrifice is like calling sawdust from a lumber mill a loss — it's a valuable output stream that smart operators have been monetizing for years.
+A facility processing mixed municipal organic waste at this range recovers roughly 1.1 MWh of thermal energy per ton [engineering estimate] while simultaneously producing 150–200 kg of certified biochar [RWE commissioning data — yield depends on feedstock ash content].
+That biochar sells for $400–800 per ton depending on grade and application [market range, 2025].
+Calling this a sacrifice is like calling sawdust from a lumber mill a loss.